 F. M. Girton of Plymouth visited his brother J. L. Girton several days last week.
-He formerly resided here,
+He formerly resided here, and has lots of friends.

-David Cotner of Montour was in town on Monday- He is still suffering from the effects of falling off a wagon during harvest and his right arm is quite lame.
+David Cotner of Montour was in town on Monday- He is still suffer-ing from the effects of falling off a wagon during harvest and his right arm is quite lame.

 Guy Rawlings who has been employed at the jewelry trade at Cape May, during the summer season, returned home Monday.
-He will remain in Bloomsburg but a short time.
+He will re-main in Bloomsburg but a short time.

-C. F. McAfee, employed on the upper division of the B. & S. R. R. has been coming down daily to work in the shop at the yard for the past week or more.
+C. F. McAfee, employed on the up-per division of the B. & S. R. R. has been coming down daily to work in the shop at the yard for the past week or more.
 He is a good hand.

-Conrad Kramer of Jerseytown made a flying visit to the county seat, Wednesday.
+Conrad Kramer of Jerseytown made a flying visit to the county seat, Wed-nesday.
 He is one of the active business men of the county, and only remains in the county seat long enough to transact the business.